wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.5.2 =
+* New: Possible to use bbcodes for bold, italic, strikethrough and underline
+* Bugfix: Fixed two security vulnerabilities (XSS)
 = 0.5.1 =
 * Changed: The plugin gives an warning if there are no tags in the database --> prevent a SQL error.
 * Bugfix: Fixed an installer bug